-6.14 Powers of the Canada Council
+6.13 Powers of the Canada Council

-6.14.1 All rights, remedies, powers and discretions granted or acquired by the Canada Council under the Contract or by law are cumulative, not exclusive.
+6.13.1 All rights, remedies, powers and discretions granted or acquired by the Canada Council under the Contract or by law are cumulative, not exclusive.

-6.15 Status of the Contractor
+6.14 Status of the Contractor

-6.15.1 The Contractor is an independent contractor engaged by the Canada Council to perform the Work.
+6.14.1 The Contractor is an independent contractor engaged by the Canada Council to perform the Work.
 Nothing in the Contract is intended to create a partnership, a joint venture or an agency between the Canada Council and the other Party or Parties.
 The Contractor must not represent itself as an agent or representative of the Canada Council to anyone.
 Neither the Contractor nor any of its personnel is engaged as an employee or agent of the Canada Council.
 The Contractor is responsible for all deductions and remittances required by law in relation to its employees.

-6.16 Conduct of the Work
+6.15 Conduct of the Work

-- 6.16.1 The Contractor represents and warrants that: - a) it is competent to perform the Work; - b) it has everything necessary to perform the Work, including the resources, facilities, labour, technology, equipment, and materials; and - c) it has the necessary qualifications, including knowledge, skill, know-how and experience, and the ability to use them effectively to perform the Work.
+- 6.15.1 The Contractor represents and warrants that: - a) it is competent to perform the Work; - b) it has everything necessary to perform the Work, including the resources, facilities, labour, technology, equipment, and materials; and - c) it has the necessary qualifications, including knowledge, skill, know-how and experience, and the ability to use them effectively to perform the Work.

-6.16.2 The Contractor must:
+6.15.2 The Contractor must:

-- a) Perform the Work diligently and efficiently; - b) Except for the Canada Council Property, supply everything necessary to perform the Work; - c) Use, as a minimum, quality assurance procedures, inspections and controls generally used and recognized by the industry to ensure the degree of quality required by the Contract; - d) Select and employ a sufficient number of qualified people; - e) Perform the Work in accordance with standards of quality acceptable to the Canada Council and in full conformity with the Specifications and all the requirements of the Contract; - f) Provide effective and efficient supervision to ensure that the quality of workmanship meets the requirements of the Contract. - 6.16.3 The Work must not be performed by any person who, in the opinion of Canada Council, is incompetent, unsuitable or has conducted himself/herself improperly. - 6.16.4 All services rendered under the Contract must, at the time of acceptance, be free from defects in workmanship and conform to the requirements of the Contract.
-If the Contractor is required to correct or replace the Work or any part of the Work, it will be at no cost to the Canada Council. - 6.16.5 The Canada Council 's facilities, equipment and personnel are not available to the Contractor to perform the Work.
-The Contractor is responsible for advising the Contracting Authority in advance if it requires access to the Canada Council's facilities, equipment or personnel to perform the Work.
-The Contractor must comply and ensure that its employees and subcontractors comply with all security measures, standing orders, policies, or other rules in force at the site where the Work is performed. - 6.16.6 Unless the Contracting Authority orders the Contractor to suspend the Work or part of the Work, the Contractor must not stop or suspend the Work or part of the Work pending the settlement of any dispute between the Parties about the Contract. - 6.16.7 The Contractor must provide all reports that are required by the Contract and any other information that Canada Council may reasonably require from time to time. - 6.16.8 The Contractor is fully responsible for performing the Work.
+- a) Perform the Work diligently and efficiently; - b) Except for the Canada Council Property, supply everything necessary to perform the Work; - c) Use, as a minimum, quality assurance procedures, inspections and controls generally used and recognized by the industry to ensure the degree of quality required by the Contract; - d) Select and employ a sufficient number of qualified people; - e) Perform the Work in accordance with standards of quality acceptable to the Canada Council and in full conformity with the Specifications and all the requirements of the Contract; - f) Provide effective and efficient supervision to ensure that the quality of workmanship meets the requirements of the Contract. - 6.15.3 The Work must not be performed by any person who, in the opinion of the Canada Council, is incompetent, unsuitable or has conducted himself/herself improperly. - 6.15.4 All services rendered under the Contract must, at the time of acceptance, be free from defects in workmanship and conform to the requirements of the Contract.
+If the Contractor is required to correct or replace the Work or any part of the Work, it will be at no cost to the Canada Council. - 6.15.5 Unless the Contracting Authority orders the Contractor to suspend the Work or part of the Work, the Contractor must not stop or suspend the Work or part of the Work pending the settlement of any dispute between the Parties about the Contract. - 6.15.6 The Contractor must provide all reports that are required by the Contract and any other information that Canada Council may reasonably require from time to time. - 6.15.7 The Contractor is fully responsible for performing the Work.
 The Canada Council will not be responsible for any negative consequences or extra costs if the Contractor follows any advice given by the Canada Council unless the Contracting Authority provides the advice to the Contractor in writing and includes a statement specifically relieving the Contractor of any responsibility for negative consequences or extra costs that might result from following the advice.